 - Study for 2.5 hours each day;

-- Use an hour to memorize at least 20 questions and answer from Gleims’s test prep;
+- Use an hour to practice answering at least 20 questions and answer from the eWorkbook;

-- Another hour to read the Rod Machado’s Handbook;
+- Another hour to read Rod Machado’s Handbook.

 This system is just an example.
 You can make your routine which you think is suitable.

-Gleim’s test prep is designed for student pilots to practice in MCQ style.
-Why an answer is correct is also explained next to the questions.
+Rod Machado’s workbook is similar to Gleim’s test prep and designed for student pilots to practice in MCQ style.
+However, to understand why an answer is correct, you must refer to Rod Machado’s private pilot handbook.